Keeping your sheep healthy

 Talk to your local veterinarian to find out if facial eczema is a problem in your area and how you can prevent it if it occurs.

-- Bloat can be caused by eating lush, green pastures, which have a lot of clover or alfalfa, or if your sheep’s diet is changed too quickly.
+Bloat can occur when there is too much gas (from rapidly fermenting feed) trapped in the stomach of a sheep.
+It can be caused by eating lush, green pastures, which have a lot of clover or alfalfa, or if your sheep’s diet is changed too quickly.

 - Bloat can progress rapidly, and if not treated immediately, bloat can be fatal.